 Her show teaches faith and its virtue to the viewers.

-Mrs. Margaret Smith Court’s career begun when she was 8 years old when she used to play in the middle of the road using discarded green-stained balls from under the tennis court fence across her house.
+Mrs. Margaret Smith Court’s career began when she was 8 years old as she used to play in the middle of the road using discarded green-stained balls from under the tennis court fence across her house.

 She was an ordinary left-handed player who had been influenced to alter to a right-handed grasp.

-At the age of 18, she won the first of seven successive singles titles at the Australian Championships in 1960.
+At 18, she won the first of seven successive singles titles at the Australian Championships in 1960.